 The Unique Local Marketing Needs of Service-Area Business

-Service businesses have many of the same needs as brick-and-mortar local businesses, but they also have different goals, challenges and opportunities.
+Service businesses have many of the same needs as brick-and-mortar local businesses, but they also have different goals, challenges, and opportunities.
 Here are a few:

 The service is the product: For a service-area business, their service is their product, and their brand is their storefront.
-That means keeping their online presence optimized is very important—keeping links current, profiles tidy, and content well-organized is a signal to prospective clients that you are going to be creative, competent and reliable.
+That means keeping their online presence optimized is very important—keeping links current, profiles tidy, and content well-organized is a signal to prospective clients that you are going to be creative, competent, and reliable.

 Footfall is not the end goal: Traditional brick-and-mortar local marketing is usually focused on turning online traffic into offline traffic—and conversion rates can be measured through clicks-for-directions.
-For service-area business, the critical measurements are more likely to be clicks-to-call or click-through to websites.
+For service-area businesses, the critical measurements are more likely to be clicks-to-call or click-through to websites.
 For some, it will also be possible to book appointments directly through a feature like the Google My Business appointment URL.
 It’s essential to make that shift in your calls to action.

 No trespassing: Though some service-area businesses might have a physical location, they may be interested in keeping that to themselves.
 They may be looking for the opposite of walk-ins.
 A laundry service, for example, may not want customers wandering into their worksite.
-A dog walker might not be comfortable with clients knowing their home address.
-This means it may be necessary to ensure that directory listings and social pages do not disclose too much information, or information of the wrong type.
+A dog walker might not be comfortable with clients knowing their home addresses.
+This means it may be necessary to ensure that directory listings and social pages do not disclose too much information or information of the wrong type.

 A broader scope of opportunity: A coffee shop’s radius is typically only a few blocks at most.
 A vacuum repair shop might service a whole municipality, but for an intrepid service-area business, their territory is often limited only by their own preferences.
 This means your clients may be looking to service multiple geographic locations with their singular business.
-Be sure to take advantage of Google My Business’ (GMB) opportunity to identify your area of service (top tips below).
+Be sure to take advantage of Google My Business (GMB) opportunity to identify your area of service (top tips below).

-Word-of-mouth outweighs curb appeal: Service-area businesses are typically not an impulse buy.
+Word-of-mouth outweighs curb appeal: Service-area businesses are typically not impulse buys.
 They don’t tend to possess much in the way of persistent signage (unless they have a vehicle with advertising), and it’s hard for a customer to just pop in and find them.
 This makes personal reviews and ratings absolutely critical.
-An online listing or GMB page is a proxy for their storefront, and creating buzz is the equivalent of a line out the door.
+An online listing or GMB page is a proxy for their storefront, and creating a buzz is the equivalent of a line out the door.
 Encourage your service business clients to let customers know how important feedback is to the business by: